bmatusiak/native-sea-openssl/native-sea-openssl-package/README.md

 Alternative (npm-hosted AAR — easier but heavier)

 - You can publish this JS package to npm with the AAR included under `android/`.
-Consumers then `npm install react-native-native-sea-openssl` and use the `implementation files('node_modules/.../native-sea-openssl.aar')` approach shown in Quick install.
+Consumers then `npm install native-sea-openssl-package` and use the `implementation files('node_modules/.../native-sea-openssl.aar')` approach shown in Quick install.
 This works but places binaries in npm rather than Maven and is less ideal for large-scale CI.

 Exposing native APIs to JS